lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     it MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.
-    * If the current window is the last one (All-1) and the SCHC ACK indicates that all fragments were received correctly and integrity checking does match, the sender exits succesfully.
+    * If the current window is the last one (All-1) and the SCHC ACK indicates that all fragments were received correctly and integrity checking does match, the sender exits successfully.

 In the **third state**, the fragment sender MUST transmit all the SCHC Fragments that have been reported missing, then it MUST return to the **second state**.

-At any time in the **second state**, the sender MUST silently discard and ignore any SCK ACK bearing a W value different from its own W value.
+At any time in the **second state**, the sender MUST silently discard and ignore any SCHC ACK bearing a W value different from its own W value.

-At any time in **any state**, on receiving a SCHC Receiver-Abort with the correct Rule ID and DTag value pair, the fragment sender MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.
+At any time, on receiving a SCHC Receiver-Abort with the correct Rule ID and DTag value pair, the fragment sender MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.

 {{Fig-ACKAlwaysSnd}} shows an example of a corresponding state machine.